Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 A more ethical approach is to use fixed random seeds for reproducibility, but to select them before seeing any results.
 This maintains experimental integrity while still allowing others to replicate your work.

-## Examples

-Below is a list of aspects of a data science project that could be subject to seed hacking:

-- **Data Splitting**
-  - Splitting datasets into training, validation, and testing sets.
-  - Shuffling data during cross-validation evaluation.

-- **Resampling Techniques**
-  - Bootstrapping or permutation tests.
-  - Creating synthetic datasets using resampling methods.

-- **Learning Algorithms**
-  - Initializing weights in neural networks.
-  - Randomly selecting subsets of data for ensemble methods like Random Forest or Bagging.
-  - Stochastic gradient descent and related stochastic optimization methods.

-- **Hyperparameter Optimization**
-  - Randomized search strategies for hyperparameter tuning.
-  - Distribution sampling search strategies like Bayesian Optimization.

-- **Data Augmentation**
-  - Random transformations for data augmentation in image or text preprocessing.
-  - Generating synthetic data for privacy-preserving data sharing or experimentation.
-  - Simulating data with specific statistical properties.

-- **Feature Engineering**
-  - Randomized feature selection or subset selection algorithms.
-  - Creating stochastic embeddings, e.g., in t-SNE or UMAP.

-### Worked Examples

-Some worked examples of seed hacking applied to specific aspects of a project:

-* [Cross-Validation Hacking](cross_validation_hacking.md): _Vary the seed for creating cross-validation folds in order to get the best result._
-* [Train/Test Split Hacking](train_test_split_hacking.md): _Vary the seed for creating train/test splits in order to get the best result._
-* [Model Selection Hacking](model_selection_hacking.md): _Vary the seed for the model training algorithm in order to get the best result._
-* [Performance Hacking](performance_hacking.md): _Vary the seed for a bootstrap evaluation of a final chosen model on the test set to present the best performance._

 ## What Does a Seed-Hacked Result Mean?

 In a stochastic experiment, a single result is a point estimate of the unknown underlying distribution, such as the hold-out/test set prediction error.